Dublin Area Rapid Transit

-The Dublin Area Rapid Transit system (stylised as DART) is an electrified commuter rail railway network serving the coastline and city of Dublin, Ireland.
+Dublin Area Rapid Transit (DART) is an electrified commuter rail railway network serving the coastline and city of Dublin, Ireland.
 The service makes up the core of Dublin's suburban railway network, stretching from Greystones, County Wicklow, in the south to Howth and Malahide in north County Dublin.
-The DART serves 32 stations and consists of 53 route kilometres of electrified railway (46 km double track, 7 km single), and carries in the region of 20 million passengers per year.
+The DART serves 32 stations and consists of 53 route kilometres of electrified railway (46 km double track, 7 km single), and carries to up 23 million passengers per year.
 In a similar manner to the Berlin S-Bahn, the DART blends elements of a commuter rail service and a rapid transit system.